Andressa-Evelyn/Graph/README.md

 * JUnit version: 4.13.1

 ## Setup
-In order to run this project, download the above mentioned libraries and add them to your project structure (e.g. in IntelliJ)
+In order to run this project, download the above mentioned libraries and add them to your project structure.